AliSal92/csvtoredirects/README.md

 ## Requirements

-CSVTOREDIRECTS works with PHP >7 and Composer.
+CSVToRedirects works with PHP >7 and Composer.

 ## Installation